methodphoto/themincricketclub/1991/newdigate.md

 location: The Brocus
 date: 11/08/1991
 report: The Min batted first and made 186 for 6 wkts.
 Newdigate were 35 for 5 wkts when rain stopped play
-result: Match Abandoned as a draw
+result: Match Abandoned as a Draw
 next: hetairoi
 parent: 1991 Fixtures
 ---